seatable/restic-backup-docker/README.md

 Everything below `/data/` folder in the container will be part of the backup.
 All restic targets are supported like rest-server, S3, backblaze and even the same filesystem of the host.
 Executed via cron inside the container.

-### Hooks

-Container supports the execution of the following custom hooks (if available at the container).

-- /hooks/pre-backup.sh
-- /hooks/post-backup.sh
-- /hooks/pre-check.sh
-- /hooks/post-check.sh

 ### Commands